-- ensure that an appropriate whistleblowing policy that is shared with all staff and volunteers is in place; and is reviewed/amended as necessary during exceptional circumstances, e.g. partial closure as in the COVID-19 pandemic - include in the whistleblowing policy how to escalate concerns if they believe that safeguarding arrangements in the setting are not effective, or a child/ren are not being protected - ensure that a clear procedure for dealing with allegations against staff abuse by a member of staff or volunteer or any breach of this Code of a safeguarding nature, staff and volunteers must comply with section 32 below.

-and volunteers which is in line with the WS procedure for the management of allegations is in place. (continued below)
+- ensure all concerns that do meet the harm threshold are reported to the LADO within 24 hours - ensure that an appropriate whistleblowing policy that is shared with all staff and volunteers is in place - have policy detailing how to escalate concerns if they believe that safeguarding arrangements in the setting are not effective, or a child/ren are not being protected - ensure that a clear procedure for dealing with allegations against staff and volunteers which is in line with the Warwickshire Safeguarding procedure for the management of allegations is in place. (continued below)

-- report any behaviour by colleagues or any other adult working with children in the school/setting that raises concern to the headteacher/principal using yellow forms (DELETE if yellow forms are not used in school), regardless of source - escalate their concerns by reporting directly to the DO if they believe a child or children are not being protected or where they have concerns about the headteacher/principal's response
+- report any behaviour by colleagues or any other adult working with children in the school that raises concern to the headteacher using yellow forms regardless of source - escalate their concerns by reporting directly to the LADO if they believe a child or children are not being protected or where they have concerns about the executive headteacher's response - report allegations against staff and volunteers to the head teacher or senior manager, or where they have concerns about the head teacher / manager's response, report these directly to the chair/ proprietor/LADO. - follow the organisation's whistleblowing procedures as appropriate. - where a staff member feels unable to raise an issue with their employer or feels that their genuine concerns are not being addressed, they should utilise other whistleblowing channels that are open to them as outlined in KCSiE.